-The proposed residential subdivision and construction of a dual occupancy dwelling is assessed as BAL-LOW as indicated in Figure A and as specified in AS3959 (2018) the Australian Standard for the Construction of Buildings in a Bushfire Prone Area.
+The proposed dual occupancy dwelling is assessed as BAL-LOW as indicated in Figure A and as specified in AS3959 (2018) the Australian Standard for the Construction of Buildings in a Bushfire Prone Area.
 There is insufficient threat to warrant any specific level of construction with regard to the construction of a building in a bushfire prone area.